Azathothas/Stars/README.md

 - [homeport/yft](https://github.com/homeport/yft) – /j f t/ - YAML file tool
 - [hookdeck/hookdeck-cli](https://github.com/hookdeck/hookdeck-cli) – Alternative to ngrok for localhost asynchronous web development (e.g. webhooks).
 No account required.
 - [howeyc/crocgui](https://github.com/howeyc/crocgui) – GUI for croc
+- [hueristiq/xsubfind3r](https://github.com/hueristiq/xsubfind3r) – A command-line utility designed to discover subdomains for a given domain in a simple, efficient way.
+It works by gathering information from a variety of passive sources, meaning it doesn't interact directly with the target but instead gathers data that is already publicly available.
+- [hueristiq/xurl](https://github.com/hueristiq/xurl) – A command-line utility designed to extract specific parts of URLs.
+- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) – A command-line utility designed to discover URLs for a given domain in a simple, efficient way.
+It works by gathering information from a variety of passive sources, meaning it doesn't interact directly with the target but instead gathers data that is already publicly available.
 - [iangcarroll/cookiemonster](https://github.com/iangcarroll/cookiemonster) – 🍪 CookieMonster helps you detect and abuse vulnerable implementations of stateless sessions.
 - [iawia002/lux](https://github.com/iawia002/lux) – 👾 Fast and simple video download library and CLI tool written in Go
+- [ibnaleem/gosearch](https://github.com/ibnaleem/gosearch) – 🔍 Search anyone's digital footprint across 300+ websites
 - [ibuildthecloud/wtfk8s](https://github.com/ibuildthecloud/wtfk8s) – Watch and print changes in k8s
 - [idursun/jjui](https://github.com/idursun/jjui) – Jujutsu UI (jjui) is a Text User Interface (TUI) designed for interacting with the Jujutsu version control system.
 - [iineva/ipa-server](https://github.com/iineva/ipa-server) – Upload and install iOS ipa and Android apk in web.